Miralan/HIFIGAN/README.md

 This project is mainly modified on the basis of (https://github.com/yanggeng1995/FB-MelGAN) by yanggeng1995 and the implementation of AdamW is copied from (https://github.com/mpyrozhok/adamwr/blob/master/adamw.py)

+There is something different from origin paper, I used STFT loss instead of Mel loss.

 ## Requirements
 - torch
 - numpy